johnkerl/miller/docs6/src/manpage.md

        --ifs {string}           Specify FS for input.
        --ips {string}           Specify PS for input.
        --irs {string}           Specify RS for input.
+       --no-ifs-regex           Don't treat IFS value as a regular expression.
+Useful if your IFS is ".".
+       --no-ips-regex           Don't treat IPS value as a regular expression.
+Useful if your IPS is ".".
        --ofs {string}           Specify FS for output.
        --ops {string}           Specify PS for output.
        --ors {string}           Specify RS for output.